How to Build Layered Defensibility with a Tiered Resilience Architecture

 If you’re using Pure Storage to build your resiliency architecture, you could create Tier 4 on FlashArray//C or FlashBlade//S. You can also build this layer by using public cloud S3 targets or cloud-adjacent bare metal services such as Equinix Metal.
 You would generally want higher speed storage FlashArray//X or FlashBlade//S for Tier 4, as the intent is to run just as current production would, only in a different location.

-Once you’ve decided how many layers of defense you need, and which Pure flash storage arrays you want to use to build and support your resiliency architecture, you’ll need to take the following key steps:
+Once you’ve decided how many layers of defense you need, and which Pure flash storage arrays you want to use to build and support your resilience architecture, you’ll need to take the following key steps:

 • Step 1: Store the data for the workloads you want to protect on your Pure Storage array.